 2017: Fabian Wendt

-Fabian Wendt, Bielefeld University has won the 2017 Sanders Prize in Political Philosophy for his paper “Rescuing Public Justification from Public Reason Liberalism”.
+Fabian Wendt, Bielefeld University won the 2017 Sanders Prize in Political Philosophy for his paper “Rescuing Public Justification from Public Reason Liberalism”.
 Wendt is Associate Professor of Philosophy at Bielefeld University, specializing in political philosophy.
 Starting in October, 2017, he will be a Research Associate at Chapman University.

 2016: Alex Zakaras

-Alex Zakaras, University of Vermont, has won the 2016 Sanders Prize in Political Philosophy for his paper “Complicity and Coercion: Towards an Ethics of Political Participation.”
+Alex Zakaras, University of Vermont, won the 2016 Sanders Prize in Political Philosophy for his paper “Complicity and Coercion: Towards an Ethics of Political Participation.”
 Zakaras is Associate Professor at the University of Vermont, specializing in political philosophy and the history of political thought.
 An honorable mention goes to Thomas Sinclair (University of Oxford), the runner-up for the prize.
 His paper was titled “The Power of Public Positions: Official Roles in Kantian Legitimacy.”

 2015: Keith Hyams

-Keith Hyams has won the inaugural Sanders Prize in Political Philosophy.
+Keith Hyams won the inaugural Sanders Prize in Political Philosophy.
 Hyams is Associate Professor of Political Theory and Interdisciplinary Ethics in the department of Politics and International Studies at the University of Warwick, where he teaches political theory and works with the Interdisciplinary Ethics Research Group.